7 Habits That May Help Prevent Breast Cancer

 Consume more fiber

 Beller is also an advocate for eating more fiber—both soluble in insoluble—for breast cancer prevention.
 “Evidence from several studies suggests that women who consumed 30 grams of fiber per day had a 32 percent risk reduction of breast cancer,” she says.
-“Compare that to the women who were eating less than 25 grams a day who only 2 percent risk reduction, and you have a clear case for eating more than 30 grams of fiber a day!”
+“Compare that to the women who were eating less than 25 grams a day who only [experienced] a two percent risk reduction, and you have a clear case for eating more than 30 grams of fiber a day!”
 Chow down on foods like carrots, oats, apples, and barley to get your soluble fiber fix and turn to nuts, green beans, wheat bran and cauliflower for your fill of insoluble fiber foods.
 These are signs you’re not eating enough fiber.

 Schedule your mammogram